jackv24/ComicWrap/README.md

 # ComicWrap

-NOTE: Currently in development!

 ComicWrap is an open source webcomic reader and tracker for Android and iOS.
 It is intended for reading webcomics that are published on their own websites.

+NOTE: Currently in development!

+Testing versions are available for iOS TestFlight and Google Play. [**Apply here**](https://forms.gle/BqK73iwQuLovWhvi8) and you'll be added as a tester!

 ### Main Idea: No Piracy